YAZM16/fordonsverkstadssystem/README.md

 3. Commit your changes:
 git commit -m "Add new feature"
 4. Push to your branch and submit a pull request.
+5. OBS : Dont forgot to change Path to your local name file (:
 ---

 📞 Contact